rachel-labri-tipton/solstice_magic_2024/README.md

 After two longer days working with the Node.js course material, I’m taking a small break and just submitting work on a LeetCode problem that I’ve solved previously in Python3 but wanted to have a go at with JavaScript: [Longest Subarray of 1’s after deleting one element](https://leetcode.com/problems/longest-subarray-of-1s-after-deleting-one-element/description/).

+## Day 13

+Today I hooked an SQL database up to my naisent Node.js app using the Sequelize ORM library.
+ORM?
+Object-relational mapping.
+In my previous roles, I've had the opportunity to use Active Record (Ruby) and the SQLAlchemy (Python).
+Neither of the latter were ever introduced to me.
+They just lived in the code bases I was working in, and I tended to learn enough to be dangerous using them.
+Sequelize carries out this ORM functionality in JavaScript.

+Ultimately, the course I'm following will be using a NoSQL database, but it was nice to have this SQL refresher and Sequelize introduction.